 - Do you prefer to grin and bear it for the sake of just making it through just a little while longer, or do you think it would be hypocritical to pretend that you are a happy family when you aren't?

 Again, there is no right or wrong answer.
 Everyone is different but by asking yourself these difficult questions it should bring clarity to what you want to do.
-Either way, if you are considering a divorce you should start to prepare for it, both psychologically and legally.
-We can help you prepare for the legal side of things, even if you are still considering your options.
-Give us a call to set up a confidential, in depth consultation.
+Either way, if you are considering a divorce you should start to prepare for it, both psychologically, financially and legally.
+Most divorces are extremely expensive.
+If you believe that there are complex issues involving children, money, assets or a business, you may want to also start thinking about and educating yourself on divorce mediation as an alternative to very costly litigation.